 Scivias “Know the Ways”

-In Scivias, Hildegard portrays a magnificent history of salvation, from creation through the order of redemption and the development of the Church, to perfection at the end of times.
+In Scivias, Hildegard of Bingen portrays a magnificent history of salvation, from creation through the order of redemption and the development of the Church, to perfection at the end of times.
 It ends with the Symphony of Heaven, an early version of Hildegard’s musical compositions.

 Scivias is both prophetic and admonishing in the manner of Ezekiel and the Book of Revelation.
 It also famously describes the structure of the universe as an egg.